oracle/truffleruby/doc/contributor/testing.md

 There is a hyperspace of combinations of tests and different configuration options.
 It's hard to document what we do test from this space, as we can't draw an n-dimension table.
-The table inevitably has a lot of combinations configurations that aren't tested, due to limited resources.
+The table inevitably has a lot of combinations and configurations that aren't tested, due to limited resources.

 * Java 8 `J8` and 11 `J11`
 * Interpreter `INT`